bndongmo/shotmodel/README.md

 - **Catch-and-Shoot** – Perimeter shots taken immediately upon receiving a pass.
 - **Setup Jumper** – Perimeter shots taken after some setup movement.

-Each zone has its own **logistic regression model**, ensuring that feature influences are tailored to different shot types, improving calibration within each category.
+Each zone has its own **logistic regression model** with unique **Box-Cox transformations**, ensuring that feature influences are tailored to different shot types, improving calibration within each category.

+The player adjustments are made as follows.

 ### 1️⃣ Compute Shot Similarity